"The key is to see ourselves as a part of the natural systems that support us."

 Some of Earle's diving pursuits are legendary.
-In 1968, Earle was part of an expedition to descend into the ocean in the first modern submersible without a lockout chamber.
-Four months pregnant, Earle became the first woman scientist to gaze through the porthole of a submersible!
+In 1968, she was part of an expedition to descend into the ocean in the first modern submersible without a lockout chamber.
+Four months pregnant, she became the first woman scientist to gaze through the porthole of a submersible!

 Two years later, at the same time that astronauts were landing on the moon, Earle participated in the Navy's Tektite Project.
 Funded jointly by the Navy and NASA, the Tektite Project saw Earle leading the first team of women aquanauts on a two-week underwater expedition where invaluable research would add to the body of knowledge concerning deep water eco-structures, as well as detail the effects of prolonged underwater habitation on the human body.
 During this project, she noted the damaging effects of man-made pollutants and global warming on delicate coral reefs -- a vital part of the complex underwater food chain.
 This observation confirmed Earle's fears about the human destruction of underwater ecosystems.